Advertiser Disclosure

 Equifax Security Today

-Today, Equifax employs strong security and confidentiality standards on the data it provides as well as who can access it.
-Equifax strives to maintain a highly sophisticated data information network, which includes advanced security, protection, and redundancies.14
+Today, Equifax employs strong security and confidentiality standards for the data it provides and who can access it.
+Equifax strives to maintain a highly sophisticated data information network that includes advanced security, protection, and redundancies.

-The Equifax network is reviewed continually by external security experts who conduct intrusion testing, vulnerability assessments, on-site inspections, and policy/incident management reviews.15
+External security experts continually review the Equifax network, conducting intrusion testing, vulnerability assessments, on-site inspections, and policy/incident management reviews.

 Each year, Equifax completes an SAS 70 Type ll audit and receives TruSecure’s accredited security certification.
-In addition, Equifax also conducts internal security reviews on a weekly basis.16
+In addition, Equifax conducts internal security reviews weekly.

-For help with questions about your Equifax credit report or any other products/services offered by Equifax, contact their customer service team by calling 1-888-548-7878.
-Hours of operation are between 8:00 a.m. and midnight Eastern 7 days a week.
+If you have questions about your Equifax credit report or any other products/services offered by Equifax, contact its customer service team by calling 888-548-7878.
+The hours of operation are between 8 a.m. and midnight Eastern, 7 days a week.

 Final Thoughts